Get in Touch

 4. Risk Mapping and Preventive Approach

-Objective: Using simulation as a tool for error prevention, not just error detection.
+Objective: Use simulation as a tool for preventing defects, not just finding them.

 • Impact of parameter changes on risks